Junkers Ju 89: Development

 From the very beginnings of the Luftwaffe in 1933, General Walther Wever, the chief of staff, realised the importance that strategic bombing would play in any future conflict.
 A Langstrecken-Grossbomber ("long-range big bomber") was needed to fulfill this role.

-Under the Ural bomber programme, he began secret talks with two of Nazi Germany's leading aircraft manufacturers - Dornier and Junkers - requesting designs for a long-range bomber.
-The two companies responded with the Dornier Do 19 and the Junkers Ju 89, respectively, and the Reichsluftfahrtministerium (RLM) ordered prototypes for both aircraft in 1935.
+Under the Ural bomber programme, he began secret talks with two of Nazi Germany's leading aircraft manufacturers – Dornier and Junkers – requesting designs for a long-range bomber.
+The two companies responded with the Dornier Do 19 and the Junkers Ju 89, respectively, and the Reichsluftfahrtministerium (RLM/Reich Aviation Ministry) ordered prototypes for both aircraft in 1935.
 The RLM request asked for two prototypes and a prototype series of nine aircraft.

 The Ju 89 and its competitor, the Dornier Do 19, proved promising, but fell victim to a change of direction within the Luftwaffe.
 Wever was killed in a plane crash in 1936.
 His successors – Albert Kesselring, Ernst Udet, and Hans Jeschonnek – favoured smaller, tactical aircraft, since they could be used to support army operations; they also did not require as much material and manpower.
 They were proponents of the dive bomber (Ju 87 Stuka) and the doctrine of close support and destruction of the opposing air forces on the battle-ground rather than through attacking enemy industry.
 They convinced Hermann Göring by emphasising the need for tactical bombers to act in an army support role.
 Albert Kesselring, Wever's successor, believed that what Germany required were more fighters and tactical bombers.

 Kesselring and Jeschonnek had suggested to Göring that it would be better to drop heavy bomber projects due to material shortages.
 Around 2.5 tactical bombers could be built with the same material as one heavy bomber.
-In May 1937 Göring is reported as saying to Erhard Milch 'The Führer does not ask me how big my bombers are, but how many there are'.
+In May 1937 Göring is reported as saying to Erhard Milch, 'The Führer does not ask me how big my bombers are, but how many there are'.

 While these beliefs seemed validated by Germany's early successes in the Blitzkrieg, the lack of strategic bombing capability severely hampered the Luftwaffe in the Battle of Britain and Operation Barbarossa.

 First prototype

 On 11 April 1937, the Ju 89 prototype D-AFIT (V1, c/n 4911) was first flown by Peter Hesselbach.
-Just 2½ weeks after the first flight, on 29 April 1937, the further development of both the Ju 89 and the Dornier Do 19 was cancelled by the RLM.
+Just two and a half weeks after the first flight, on 29 April 1937, the further development of both the Ju 89 and the Dornier Do 19 was cancelled by the RLM.
 The reason for this step was the high fuel consumption of heavy bombers, as well as because a large number of bombers could only be manufactured if these bombers were medium bombers, like the Ju 88.